RouleThomas/Akizu_Lab/journal.md

 Count nb of unique genes in a gtf: `awk '$3 == "gene" {print $10}' your_file.gtf | sort | uniq | wc -l`

+To open a pdf wihtout using the GUI: `evince myFile.pdf`